shupershuff/Diablo2RLoader/README.md

    b) Open the start menu and type in powershell.
 Open PowerShell.<br>
    c) Enter the following command: **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser**<br>
    d) Type in y and press enter to confirm.<br>
+   e) Run the D2Loader.ps1 script again.<br>
 3. If the script prompts to trust it and add it to the unblock list, type in y and press enter to confirm.
 4. This will perform the first time setup for compiling settext.exe, encrypting your passwords and will create a shortcut on your desktop.

+If you've skipped ahead, the script will error out and tell you which of the previous setup steps you've skipped.

 ## Optional Script Config